awslabs/git-secrets/README.rst

 The ``install.sh`` script will perform the following actions:

 1. Install the ``git-secrets`` command to your PATH.
-2. Configure the appropriate command to use for grep.
-3. Ask if you want to install a number of pre-configured prohibited patterns.
+2. Ask if you want to install a number of pre-configured prohibited patterns.
+3. Ask if you want to import known credentials from ``~/.aws/credentials`` as prohibited.
+4. Ensure that it was installed correctly.

 .. warning::